wessenstam/CE-ahvworkshop/ILT-Stuff/ilt-stuff.rst

 *Create the SSP OU*

-To create the SSP OU directly under the root of the AD use the following command: ``dsadd ou OU=SSP,dc=ntnx,dc=demo``.
+To create the SSP OU directly under the root of the AD use the following command: ``dsadd ou OU=SSP,dc=demo,dc=ntnx``.

 .. figure:: images/ilt_001.png

 *Create the four users*

 Creating the users is quite simple.
-Again open an elevated CMD window and run the folling command per user ``dsadd user cn=<USERNAME>,OU=SSP,dc=ntnx,dc=local -pwdneverexpires yes -disabled no -pwd "nutanix/4"``.
+Again open an elevated CMD window and run the folling command per user ``dsadd user cn=<USERNAME>,OU=SSP,dc=demo,dc=ntnx -pwdneverexpires yes -disabled no -pwd "nutanix/4"``.
 Exchange **<USERNAME>** for *SSPAdmin, SSPUsers, SSPUser1, SSP-AD-Query*.
 That should lead to the following screen after you have run the command.

 .. figure:: images/ilt_002.png